Hrubieszów: Late modern period

 After the First Partition of Poland in 1772, Hrubieszów was annexed by Austria.
 In 1800, Stanisław Staszic founded the Hrubieszów Agricultural Society, the first cooperative organization in Europe, which existed until 1945.
 The name of the town was changed in 1802 from Rubieszów to Hrubieszów.
 Following the Austro-Polish War of 1809 the town became part of the short-lived Polish Duchy of Warsaw, then in 1815 it became part of Russian-controlled Congress Poland, within the Lublin Governorate.
 In 1909, its population was 15,000.
-In the final weeks of World War I, in November 1918, a newly formed Polish unit from Chełm liberated the town.
-It was integrated with the Second Polish Republic, within which it was administratively part of the Lublin Voivodeship.
-In 1919, the 4th Polish Rifles Regiment was based in Hrubieszów, before relocating to Bełz.